rhovelz/rhovelz_dotfiles/README.md

-# ShowCase of Corshine's dotfiles
+# ShowCase of Rhovelionz's dotfiles

 - My personal dot files and configs